 The short film of the project Yasuke Kurosan by Smaïl Kanouté and Abdou Diouri (2020), 15 minutes long, will be on a loop before the choreographic performance taking place on the same day.

-On the border between fiction and documentary, Yasuke Kurosan portrays the journey of Smaïl Kanouté, following in the footsteps of a recovered legend, Yasuke Kurosan, an African slave who arrived in the land of the rising sun at the end of the 16th century and who was granted the exceptional status of a samurai.
+On the border between fiction and documentary, Yasuke Kurosan portrays the journey of Smaïl Kanouté, following in the footsteps of a recovered legend, Yasuke Kurosan, an enslaved African man who arrived in the land of the rising sun at the end of the 16th century and who was granted the exceptional status of a samurai.

 Kanouté’s choreographic writing conveys the transformation of the bent body of the slave into the proud and upright body of the samurai, through the encounter between African dance and the art of bushido (samurai code of honour).
 Drawing inspiration from aikido, bushido, butoh, the tea ceremony, and his own choreographic journey, he immediately explores a dance, energy and state of mind.
-After meeting artists who practice ninjutsu, bushido, hip-hop and contemporary dance, he meets mixed race Afro-Japanese individuals who represent the cultural encounter between modern Africa and Japan.
+After meeting artists who practice ninjutsu, bushido, hip-hop and contemporary dance, he meets Afro-Japanese individuals who represent the cultural encounter between modern Africa and Japan.

 Film direction Smaïl Kanouté, Abdou Diouri